 - 1 teaspoon toasted sesame oil

 - Cooked rice

 - Sliced green onion tops (green parts only)

 - In a small bowl, whisk together tamari, garlic-infused olive oil, rice vinegar, cornstarch mixture, and brown sugar.
 Set aside.

 - Heat 2 tsp. cooking oil in a large frying pan over medium-high heat.
 Add peppers and chiles and cook until bell peppers are just fork-tender.
-Add remaining 1 tsp. cooking oil and shrimp.
+Add remaining 1 teaspoon cooking oil and shrimp.
 Cook, stirring occasionally, until shrimp are almost completely cooked.

 - Stir in green onions (green parts only) and sauce.
 Bring mixture to a boil and simmer until sauce has thickened (it happens pretty quick!) and shrimp are completely cooked.
 Remove chilies.
 Stir sesame oil into the mixture.
-Serve warm stirfry over rice with optional garnishes.

 Green Pepper: A low FODMAP serving is a ¼ of a medium pepper or 75 grams.